tkriik/libarrow/README.md

 | quatf		| single-precision quaternion
 | quatd		| double-precision quaternion

+Single-precision data types take half the space and tend to offer faster computation speed.
+Double-precision data types should be used if more accuracy is required.

 Vector and quaternion values can be initialized either directly at declaration or with the `vec*_make/quat*_make` functions:
 ```C
 vec3f v = {4, -4.5, 3};